Advanced Tutorial

 .
 The input file should contain the path of flattened tomograms, and their z range

 as the second column.
-Results will be saved in one folder, and you can choose to add the result directly into the corresponding _SelectPoints.txt
+Results will be saved in one folder, and the result can be added directly into the corresponding _SelectPoints.txt

 file.
 The third column is optional and can be 1 or -1, determining the UpDown when adding the result into the _SelectPoints.txt